Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A decorated skein exact triangle

 Then $\left(\bigoplus_{i \in \Z} C_i, \de\right)$ is a graded filtered complex, which we call the \emph{Khovanov filtered complex} associated to the diagram $D$. \end{definition}

 The $E^2$ page of the spectral sequence arising from the Khovanov filtered complex is by definition the Khovanov homology of $L$.

-It follows from \cite{BHL} that the spectral sequences above are (marked) link invariants.
+It follows from the work of Baldwin, Hedden, and Lobb~\cite{BHL} that the spectral sequences above are (marked) link invariants.
 We give here an elementary proof of the fact that the spectral sequences are (marked) link invariants \emph{up to isomorphism}, based on the proof of the invariance of Khovanov homology under Reidemeister moves~\cite{bar2002khovanov}.

-{ {\ref{thm:ss}} \begin{theorem} The spectral sequence defined by the Khovanov filtered complex is an invariant of the link up to isomorphism. \end{theorem} } \begin{proof} What we need to check is that for each Reidemeister move (R1), (R2), and (R3), as defined in~\cite{bar2002khovanov}, there is a morphism of filtered chain complexes that induces an isomorphism on all pages.
+\begin{theorem} The spectral sequence defined by the Khovanov filtered complex is an invariant of the link up to isomorphism. \end{theorem}

+\begin{proof} What we need to check is that for each Reidemeister move (R1), (R2), and (R3), as defined in~\cite{bar2002khovanov}, there is a morphism of filtered chain complexes that induces an isomorphism on all pages.

 Let $(C, \de)$ denote the Khovanov filtered complex.
 The grading allows us to split the differential as